 Free afternoon to explore and shoot in Trinidad.

 This evening, a farewell dinner at Casa Lola.
 Fiesta time!

 November 10, 2018: Morning street shooting in Trinidad followed by breakfast and check-out from Casa Lola.
 We will take you to the Santa Clara Airport for flights home.

 - Double occupancy lodging (single available, just ask)

 - All meals and transportation during the workshop

 - Photographic guiding and instruction from Juan Pons

 What’s Not Included?

-See and photograph Cuba before it changes!
+This is an exclusive opportunity to see and photograph Cuba with Muench Workshops.
 If you've been thinking about it, now is the time to register by clicking on the Sign Me Up! button. ¡Nos vemos en Cuba!